Voting Equipment Used

 The OpenElect Voting Optical (OVO) is a precinct-level, full-age, dual-sided optical scan ballot system that scans and validates voter ballots and provides a summary of all ballots cast.
 The election is loaded from the OVS Election Server via a USB thumb drive.
 On Election Day, an OVO at each polling location scans and validates voters' ballots, and provides precinct tabulation and reporting.
 The OVO unit is also paired with the OVI (OpenElect Voting Interface) to scan and tabulate voting ballots.
 OVO units can also be used at election headquarters to read absentee, provisional, or recount ballots in smaller jurisdictions.
 The OVO consists of the following components: a Personal Computer (PC), Transport Media, Ballot Reader, Printer and an Uninterruptible Power Supply (UPS).

-The OVI facilitates special needs voters through a variety of methods including wheelchair access, sip and puff, zoom-in ballot function, and audio assistance for the visually impaired.
-The OVI provides for write-in candidates when authorized by the jurisdiction.
-Voters input candidates' names via the ADA keypad, touchscreen, or sip and puff device.
+The FVT facilitates special needs voters through a variety of methods including wheelchair access, Help America Vote Act (HAVA)-compliant keypad and sip-n-puff, expanded font function, and audio assistance for the visually impaired.

 Write-in candidates are provided for when authorized by the jurisdiction.
 Voters input candidates’ names via the HAVA-compliant keypad, touchscreen or sip-n-puff device.